Foods from the Americas

 ...That Enriched the World

-When Columbus arrived, American Indians were cultivating over 3,000 varieties of potatoes and had been doing so for 10,000 years.
+When Columbus arrived, American Indians were cultivating over 3,000 varieties of potatoes and had been doing so for about 10,000 years.
 Wild species occur from the United States in North America to Uruguay in South America, although Peru is considered the birthplace of the domesticated potato.
 Thousands of those species still exist today.
 There are places in the Andes where a hundred varieties can be found in a single valley.
-However, 99% of the potatos cultivated in the world today are descendants of a variety indigenous to south-central Chile.
+However, 99% of the potatoes cultivated in the world today are descendants of a variety indigenous to south-central Chile.
 Today, the potato is the world's fourth largest food crop.

 The sketchy history of the tomato continued.
 It's not clear which European explorer brought the tomato to Europe.
 Some historians believe it was Columbus in 1493, others believe it was Cortez around 1521.
 However, most historians believe the tomato made its way to Europe by way of Asia after it was brought there on Magellan's voyage around the world.
 The first European writings about the tomato come from 1544, by the Italian botanist Pietro Andrea Mattioli, who named it pomme d'oro or golden apple.
+Why golden apple?
+Nobody knows.

 In Aztec and Mayan society, cacao seeds were valuable so they were used as currency.
 Only the king or the most wealthy consumed chocolate.
 Moctezuma believed that chocolate increased virility.
-The Aztec drink was prepared by mixing cacao and ground hot chile peppers in boiling water, then whipping it.
+The Aztec drink was prepared by mixing cacao and ground hot chili peppers in boiling water, then whipping it.
 Moctezuma had a staff person whose only job was preparing one cup after another for him.
 Modern research indicates that theobromine, the principal chemical in cacao, has various beneficial effects including lowering of blood pressure by relaxing the walls of blood vessels and improving mood.
 The relaxation of blood vessel walls means that Moctezuma's belief that chocolate improved his virility was on the mark after all.
 Theobromine's effect on blood vessels is similar to that of modern drugs used to treat ED.

 Today, most cacao is produced in Africa and the cacao is processed with milk to make the various forms of sweet and bitter milk chocolate with which most of us are familiar.
 But straight cacao, not processed with milk, and mixed only with sugar, is still commonly available in Guatemala.
 The product is made by small local factories and comes in the form of large round cookies.
 One breaks the cookies into four pieces and each quarter makes a cup of hot chocolate.
-The drink is excellent or the cookies can be broken up and eaten as a delicious bittersweet chocolate candy.
+The drink is excellent.
+The cookies can also be broken up and eaten as a delicious bittersweet chocolate candy.

 Today, almost all of the world's vanilla cultivation takes place in Madagascar and the Comoros.
 But cultivation amounts to only a tiny fraction of the vanilla produced in the world.
 The chemical that is extracted from the orchid is called vanillin and today there are various processes for producing vanillin in large quantities.
 "Natural" vanillin is produced by a bacterial process.
 "Artificial" vanillin is produced by a chemical process.
-But vanillin is a chemical and nowadays there's absolutely no difference between vanilla extract, natural vanilla, and artificial vanilla, except price.
+But vanillin is a chemical and nowadays there's no functional difference between vanilla extract, natural vanilla, and artificial vanilla, except price.

 The strawberry is a flowering plant in the rose family, Rosaceae.
 It was found growing wild in the eastern United States and in South America.
 Fragaria (pronounced fruh-jerry-uh) virginiana is a variety found in the United States and Fragaria chiloensis was found in South America.
 The first attempt at cultivation took place in the 1600s with the woodland strawberry, Fragaria vesca, .
 Then in the 1700s, a hybrid between the South American F. chiloensis and the North American F. virginiana was developed which resulted in the modern cultivated strawberry.
 Today there are about 20 varieties with flavors ranging from sweet to tart.
 The most common cultivated variety is the garden strawberry, Fragaria xananassa.
 Today, strawberries are grown in temperate regions around the world.